 I got interested in Magón, reading the "México Bárbaro," by John Kenneth Turner; but it was his passionate hate toward a social system that seems to think only about the dollar, which I openly was attracted to.
 For many years, my most firm conviction has been that the cult for the golden calf, in the greatest wall the ascendant progress has, and that humanity is obligated to carry out, in regards to the intellectual conquests of recent centuries.
 I have found many men and women who share this concept with me; however, none so saturated as the one from Magón.
 I believe Ricardo was fully persuaded that the worst fate for México would be to fall under the yoke of Wall Street.
 The real fact he saw, was that all humanity was strapped to the wheels of the Powerful Money's Carriage, brutally triumphant and needing to liberate herself, or die.
 I, myself, believe this fact.
 My study of the Mexican Revolution and my contemplation of the way plutocracy from there had taken from México all that had values, changed ideas that before were theories, into unbending convictions.
 Ricardo Flores Mágon was one of the most powerful writers who the Revolution produced.
 Except for the time he allowed deplorable polemics, he did not waste his time in pettiness; he always touched the main cords with extraordinary firmness.
 In all the course of his work he would stress the most powerful emotions to the heroic: he asked much of men.
-I doubt he had knowledge of the writings of Nietzsche; however, he appeared to be another Nietzsche, except for the fact that he was democratic.
-Nevertheless, in such characters there is always a parallel force: both insist on the best; in the realization of his reputting in the name of the Law, to the advantage of the Capital, throwing all those poor people to the street."
+I doubt he had knowledge of the writings of Nietzsche; however, he appeared to be another Nietzsche, except for the ing to catch insects for them and their babies, "a beautiful day, a representative of the Authority, dressed in black, as a vulture and accompanied by some armed policemen, went from house to house, putting in the name of the Law, to the advantage of the Capital, throwing all those poor people to the street."

 This is the way the Capital pays the ones who sacrifice to him.

-(From "Regeneración," number 72, dated 13 January, 1912.) such a sucker to give my money; I would rather get drunk with it."
+(From "Regeneración," number 72, dated 13 January, 1912.)

+to the Revolutionary Chapter, who worked for the economic, political, and social freedom of the entire working class.
+He remembered him saying to Juan, "I am not such a sucker to give my money; I would rather get drunk with it."
 And something close to regret was torturing hi heart; and at the anguish of the moment, with the clarity which comes in critical moments, he thought it would have been better to die defending his class, than to suffer that dark death, hateful, to allow the better life of the cruel burgess.
 He imagines Juan face down, refusing the weight and disgrace of tyranny; he imagines him happy and delirious with enthusiasm, carrying on his fists the blessed emblem of the oppressed, the red flag, oh, good and magnificent, beautiful, with your floating hair in the air in the middle of combat, throwing dynamite bombs into the enemy trenches, as I could see him at front with some brave ones getting to or arriving at an hacienda, telling the peons: "Take everything and work for yourselves, as human beings and not as beasts of burden."
 And the poor Pedro wished to have Juan's life, knowing comprehending was fruitful, but it was too late now.
 Even with the rest of his life, he was death to the world.